PTDZ/SORTED/README.md

 #### On-line resources
 * [ReproNim Statistics Module](http://www.repronim.org/module-stats/): Statistical basis for neuroimaging analyses: the basics / Effect size and variation of effect sizes in brain imaging /	P-values and their issues / Statistical power in neuroimaging and statistical reproducibility / The positive Predictive Value / Cultural and psychological issues
 * [DataCamp](https://www.datacamp.com)
+* [Seeing Theory](https://seeing-theory.brown.edu/#firstPage): a simple introduction to statistics and probability through the use of interactive visualizations (Brown University)

 <p align="right">(<a href="#top">back to top</a>)</p>